Education and training supports

 FÁS, SOLAS and ETBs

-FÁS was dissolved and some of its functions were transferred to SOLAS.
-SOLAS the new further education and training authority was set up on 26 October 2013.
+In 2014, FÁS was dissolved and some of its functions were transferred to the further education and training authority, SOLAS.